 I am here to prove that Pork Tenderloin is the new steak!
 You’re about to transform an economical, lean cut of meat into a tender, juicy, flavorful indulgence.

 This pork has a perfectly seasoned golden crust on the outside and is so juicy and tender on the inside.
-It’s drizzled with a delicious pan sauce and pairs perfectly with mashed potatoes and a variety of roasted vegetables.
+It’s drizzled with a delicious pan sauce and pairs perfectly with smashed or mashed potatoes and a variety of roasted vegetables.

 Be sure to check out my PRO TIPS below!